Welcome to the

 professional

-radio stations across the East Midlands for twenty six years now - from Leicester Sound in 1986 through to his current full time post with
+radio stations across the East Midlands for over twenty seven years -

-BBC Local Radio.
+BBC Local Radio

 His main role has always been as a radio presenter - not only